KevinRionaldo/POS-BE/readme.md

 This project is a **Point of Sales Backend (POS-BE)** built using **Gin Framework**, **PostgreSQL (CockroachDB)**, and **Midtrans** as the payment gateway.

+## 🔐 API Authentication and Authorization

+This project implements **JWT-based authorization** using a custom `Authorizer` middleware to protect all API endpoints, except for login and registration.

+### Public Routes
+The following endpoints are accessible without authentication:
+- `POST /login`
+- `POST /register`

+### Protected Routes
+All other routes (such as `/categories`, `/products`, `/transactions`, `/payments`, etc.) are protected using the `Authorizer()` middleware.
+This means they require a valid JWT token in the `Authorization` header:

+The middleware verifies the token and extracts user claims before allowing access.

+> **Note:** Make sure to attach a valid JWT token when accessing the protected endpoints.
+Unauthorized requests will receive a `401 Unauthorized` response.

 ## Using Midtrans in Sandbox Mode

 You can use Midtrans in sandbox (development) mode for testing payments without using real transactions.
 To enable this, ensure your MIDTRANS_SERVER_KEY is set to the sandbox key provided by Midtrans.